department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 - ADD LINKS TO PREVIOUS MHV PROFILE CONSOLIDATION RESEARCH ARYEH

 ### Login
-- Support Identity team as needed in implementing universal single sign-on between VA.gov and MHV; it will make transition far easier if both tech stacks can consistently agree upon the identity of a user, and present the same data consistently
+- Support Identity team as needed in implementing universal single sign-on between VA.gov and My HealtheVet; it will make transition far easier if both tech stacks can consistently agree upon the identity of a user, and present the same data consistently

 ### Legal and Privacy
-- Support Identity team and Carnetta Scruggs as needed in consolidating MHV and VA.gov Terms of Service; if not done, it will block apartment release
+- Support Identity team and Carnetta Scruggs as needed in consolidating My HealtheVet and VA.gov Terms of Service; if not done, it will block apartment release

 ### Marketing
 - Plan to market these changes continuously for several months
   - Direct to Veterans
   - To VSOs
-  - To MHV Coordinators
+  - To My HealtheVet Coordinators
   - To support / help desk staff

 ### Support
 - Lobby aggressively for all of VA.gov to be on the same first-tier support contract, including My HealtheVet; otherwise debugging issues and measuring customers' problems will be intractable (connect with the Identity team for history lessons on why this matters)
-- During transition, invest in high-quality publications of how-to guides for Veterans transitioning from Legacy MHV to "apartment" MHV; writing quality is higher in OCTO for this sort of thing and it will make it easier for us to sell transition to VSOs, MHV Coordinators, etc. if we can write a lot of the collateral for them
+- During transition, invest in high-quality publications of how-to guides for Veterans transitioning from Legacy My HealtheVet to "apartment" My HealtheVet; writing quality is higher in OCTO for this sort of thing and it will make it easier for us to sell transition to VSOs, My HealtheVet Coordinators, etc. if we can write a lot of the collateral for them

 ---